red-scorp/ag-panel/README.md

 - ESP32 AnalogWrite
 - U8g2

-While PlatformIO is able to resolve library dependencies itself, in Arduino IDE you have to install required libraries manually.
+While PlatformIO is able to resolve library dependencies by itself, in Arduino IDE you have to install required libraries manually.

 ## How to Help